People

 Antiharassment, antisexual harassment and antibullying

 Harassment, including sexual harassment, is not permitted or condoned in the work environment, under any circumstances.
 Everyone must be treated fairly and is entitled to work in an environment free from harassment, victimisation and bullying.
-This policy of antiharassment, antisexual harassment and antibullying applies to colleagues, customers, contractors and visitors.

 We train employees from induction, and by way of regular refresher training, that harassment, including third-party harassment (from customers and others), is unacceptable in the workplace.